aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 - Packing more than one module and submodule inside the same file.

 - Nested includes.
-Includes that include modules and submodules are also allowed.
+Includes that include modules and submodules.

 ## On modules and headaches

-Fortran submodules were introduced in the 2008 Fortran standard and only recently implemented in modern Fortran compilers (`gfortran` has had them for a long time and `ifort` has only recently fixed important submodule-related bugs).
+Fortran submodules were introduced in the 2008 Fortran standard and only recently implemented in modern Fortran compilers (this is early 2019, `gfortran` has had them for a long time and `ifort` has only recently fixed important submodule-related bugs).
 The two ideas behind submodules are: i) separate the interface of a module from its implementation, and ii) prevent circular dependencies between modules.

-For instance, consider module `one` contained in source file `one.f90`:
+Consider module `one` contained in source file `one.f90`:
 ~~~ fortran
 module onemod
   implicit none